Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - In [AML Studio](https://studio.azureml.net), navigate to your copy of *Tank Level Forecasting Solution How-To: Step 2 of 2*.
 - Paste into the experiment the module you had copied.
 - Wire up the copied module to the ***Train Model*** module's ***Untrained model*** input.
+  - You may then delete the previous learner module.
 - Click on the ***Import Data*** module.
 - Set
   - ***Data source*** to ***Azure SQL Database***,